Megatron-XCoder/Artisan-Marketplace/README.md

 # Artisan MarketPlace - Multivendor E-Commerce Platform

 Welcome to Artisan MarketPlace, a multi-vendor e-commerce platform that caters to administrators, sellers, and customers.
-ShopO offers a comprehensive suite of features to facilitate seamless transactions and interactions between various stakeholders.
+Artisan MarketPlace offers a comprehensive suite of features to facilitate seamless transactions and interactions between various stakeholders.

 ## Table of Contents